-- 1. Students/Graduates will be clinically competent. - a.
-Students will apply accurate positioning skills. - b.
-Students will select appropriate technical factors. - 2.
+- 1. Students will be clinically competent. - a.
+Students will apply accurate positioning/procedural skills. - b.
+Students will recognize anatomy on radiographic images and select appropriate technical factors - 2.
 Students will use critical thinking and problem-solving skills. - a.
-Students will evaluate radiographic images for accuracy of positioning. - b.
+Students will recognize accuracy of positioning in descriptions in radiographic appearances of images. - b.
 Students will use problem-solving skills to generate possibilities through quantitative reasoning. - 3.
 Students will be able to communicate effectively. - a.
 Students will employ oral communication skills. - b.
 Students will demonstrate written communication skills. - 4.
-Students will demonstrate/ recognize professionalism, and understand the value of professional development. - a.
-Students will recognize professional/unprofessional behaviors. - b.
-Students will demonstrate an understanding of the need for professional development. - c.
-Students will demonstrate professional behaviors and present professional documents in preparation for employment. - 5.
 Graduates will meet JRCERT benchmarks for program effectiveness. - a.
 Graduates will pass the ARRT exam on the first attempt. - b.
 Graduates will be employed or continuing their education in the Radiologic Sciences within 12 months post-graduation. - c.
 Students will complete the program within 2 years. - d.
 Graduates will be satisfied with their education. - e.
 Employers will be satisfied with new graduates' performance.